QuantSysBio/invitroSPI/README.md

 2. scoring and filtering of PSMs using Mascot's ion score and q-value as well as the delta score described in the manuscript
 3. identification and, optionally, removal of synthesis errors using the control runs
 4. mapping of peptides to the substrate sequence accounting for potential multi-mappers
+5. simple database statistics

+Additionally, code for the computation of all possible spliced and non-spliced peptides which is used for the Mascot search is provided in `SOURCE/computeAllPossible.R`.
+We also include a script containing useful functions for downstream analyses (`invitroSPI_utils.R`).

 ## execution
 invitroSPI relies on [Conda](https://docs.conda.io/en/latest/) and Snakemake.